PricelyticsHub/Green-Index/README.md

 In this regard, it can be implemented through the **OOO** code.

 ## Calculating Green Index
-The codename **OOO** is a code that calculating green index as follows:
+The codename **OOO** is a code that calculates the green index with the HSV image as follows:

 $$Green \ index_{i} = pixel_{non-zero}/pixel_{total} * 100$$